 (vii) register a default with any credit reference facility.

-(a) Title in and to the Goods will not pass from the Company to the Purchaser until the Company receives payment (without deduction or set-off) in full for all Goods and Services and all monies owing by the Purchaser to the Company on any account whatsoever.
+(a) Title in and to the Goods will not pass from the Company to the Purchaser until the Company receives payment (without deduction or set-off) in full for all Goods and Services and all monies owing by the Purchaser to the Company under the Contract.

 (c) Notwithstanding that title in and to the Goods may not have passed to the Purchaser, the Purchaser may sell the Goods to a customer in the ordinary course of its business.
 In such circumstances, the Purchaser sells the Goods as ﬁduciary agent of the Company provided that such sales will not give rise to any obligations on the part of the Company.